codecreator127/starry-night-monorepo/README.md

 ## Versions

-There are 2 versions of deployment in this repo.
+There are multiple versions of deployment in this repo.

 1. AWS BE + Vercel FE
 This is the original deployment plan which follows this architecture diagram: